Requirements and Credits

 - Major or minor

 In some cases, one course can be used to satisfy a requirement in each category.
 For instance, an advanced Spanish literature course could satisfy all of the following:

 - College or school: College of Arts and Letters language requirement

 - Major or minor: Spanish major requirement

-In most cases, one course cannot be used to satisfy two requirements in one category.
+In most cases, one course cannot be used to satisfy two requirements in one type of category.
 For instance, one course could not be counted towards both the Political Science major and the Constitutional Studies minor.